shakacode/bootstrap-loader/README.md

 Note that this section might be valid for other theme packs as well.

 #### jQuery
-If you want to use Bootstrap's JS scripts — you have to provide `jQuery` to Bootstrap JS modules using `imports-loader`:
+If you want to use Bootstrap's JS scripts — you have to provide `jQuery` to Bootstrap JS modules using `imports-loader`.
+To avoid having to include `jQuery` in your project you can disable all scripts (see [scripts](#scripts)).

 ```js
 module: {